 Fall/Winter Camps: Sun Peaks may extend to 6 days Wednesday-Monday.
 Alan has received several requests to make it longer.
 Colorado Camp can also be extended to 6 days.
 Racers have a choice to do the full camp or partial.
 Also Alan wants to do a 3 day Mt Hood camp in October.

+Sports Psychology: Z-Girls was a great program and it will continue with Libby.
+Although it is being seen by some as exclusive to younger girls.
+We need to offer it to the U16/FIS girls and also provide some sports psychology training for the boys.
+David Thomson is a good resource and will take ownership of that issue for the boys.

 Volunteers: